18F/fbopen/loaders/fbo.gov/README.md

 * To load the nightly data into FBOpen: `node nightly-fbo-parser.js [-d YYYYMMDD]` (defaults to yesterday)
 * To collect and load listings' attachments into FBOpen: `process-listing-links.sh < links-YYYYMMDD.txt`

+The core of the nightly parser code is borrowed wholesale from our predecessor [Adam Becker's](https://github.com/adamjacobbecker/) [fbo-parser](https://github.com/presidential-innovation-fellows/fbo-parser).
+Thanks Adam!